 If you’re using wood ash for these various things, you need to be safe with it.
 Only work with ash that has been completely cooled.
 Always store in a metal container with a lid that can be tightly closed.

 Remember the importance of knowing how to dispose of wood ash safely.
-Never dispose of ashes in paper, plastic or cardboard containers.
-Do not put hot ashes in these containers.
-Never push ashes in a dumpster.
+Never dispose of wood ash in paper, plastic or cardboard containers.
+Additionally, do not put hot ash in these containers.
+Finally, never push wood ash in a dumpster.

 Bonus: Root Cellar That Can Be Used as a Bunker